 Ingredients: Duck, Duck Meal, Peas, Turkey, Potatoes, Pea Protein, Dried Tomato Pomace, Pea Flour, Dried Whole Egg, Quail, Chicken Meal, Chicken Fat, Salmon Oil, Sweet Potatoes, Chicken, Pheasant, Cheese, Flaxseed, Carrots, Broccoli, Cauliflower, Apples, Celery, Parsley, Lettuce, Spinach, Chicken Cartilage, Potassium Chloride, Blueberries, Cranberries, Salt, Chicory Root Extract, Yucca schidigera Extract, Alfalfa Sprouts, Sodium Selenite, Folic Acid, Taurine, Sorbic Acid (Preservative), Vitamins, Minerals, Probiotics.

-User Reviews: Fromm products are almost universally praised, and owners love the ability to give their dog such a delicious all-natural food.
+User Reviews: Fromm dog food products are almost universally praised, and owners love the ability to give their dog such delicious all-natural food.
 Many owners note improvements in their dog’s coat condition and energy level, thanks to the omega-3 fatty acids present in the recipe, and most dogs seem to find it both palatable and easy to digest.

 Notable Qualities and Features: